 Some IoT devices, like smart homes, financial devices, and medical equipment, generally require more security than others, mainly because they work with highly sensitive data.
 Therefore, it is crucial to have a multi-layered security system to protect every connected device, regardless of its function.

-However, it is only possible to do so by securing the network protocols, ensuring regular software updates, and analyzing network traffic.
+However, it is only possible to do so by securing the network protocols, ensuring regular software updates, and analysing network traffic.
 Here is a look at some IoT devices that generally require more security and details on what data they handle, their functionality, and the potential risks that come from leaving them vulnerable.

 Financial devices like ATMs, online banking systems, and point-of-sale devices are generally integrated into an IoT ecosystem for better functionality.
 Unfortunately, there are multiple ways a hacker could infiltrate these devices and attempt to install malware on the system that can be manipulated for malicious financial gains.